-Heavy rains, high winds, hail, and other calamities are a reasonably regular occurrence here in the Houston area, and they can all leave your home’s exterior worse for wear.
+Heavy rains, high winds, hail, and other calamities are a reasonably regular occurrence here in the Houston area.
+These damages can all leave your home’s exterior worse for wear.
 To say nothing of hurricanes and the aftermath they leave behind!

-While you will need a professional craftsman and an insurance adjuster to inspect your property so any damage found can be covered by your insurance company, it never hurts to do at least a cursory inspection yourself.
+You would need a professional home inspector (who has undergone Home Inspection training) and an insurance adjuster to find damages in your dwelling to get it covered under an insurance policy.
+But, it never hurts to do at least a cursory inspection yourself.

-Here are a few tips on how to perform your damage inspection after your area has been hit by inclement weather.
+So, here are a few tips on how to perform your damage inspection after your area has been hit by inclement weather

 Looking for Wind Damage